gmlc-dispatches/dispatches/docs/models/renewables/wind_turbine.rst

 Degrees of Freedom
 ------------------

-The Wind Turbine Model as X degrees of freedom.
+The Wind Turbine Model has X degrees of freedom.

 Model Structure